Clinical Data Management: Roles, Steps, and Software Tools

 Cons: archaic UI, high price

-IBM Clinical Development (ICD) is an end-to-end cloud-based system allowing for data capturing from various sources and targeting large-scale, decentralized studies.
-Its capabilities extend beyond the trial data management cycle, covering analytical reports.
+(former IBM Clinical Development) is an end-to-end cloud-based system that allows data to be captured from various sources and targets large-scale, decentralized studies.
+Its capabilities extend beyond the trial data management cycle and cover pre-built or custom analytical reports.

-The strong points of ICD are reliability, a large library of pre-built forms, ease of use, and a flexible, modular structure.
+Zelta's strengths include reliability, a large library of pre-built forms, ease of use, and a flexible, modular structure.
 You can choose and pay for only those features that you really need.
-The medical coding part is supported by the AI power of IBM Watson.
+The medical coding part is supported by the AI power of Merative (former IBM Watson).

-Oracle Clinical Research Suite the best support for paper-based studies
+Oracle Clinical Research Suite is the best support for paper-based studies

 Pricing model: individual plan